V4Fire/Core/src/core/net/README.md

 The module supports different implementations to check the online connection.
 The implementations are placed within `core/net/engines`.
-By default, it uses a strategy by requesting some recourse from the internet, like a Google favicon.
+By default, it uses a strategy by requesting some recourses from the internet, like a Google favicon.
 But you can manually provide an engine to use.

 ```js
 import * as net from 'core/net';